Christian Watson: Personal life

+Watson is a Christian.
+He has said, "It's a tough sport, a lot on the body, but I'm just grateful for where I'm at regardless of the situation, appreciative of that.
+I always kind of fall back on that, embracing God's plan."

+Watson married his college sweetheart, Lakyn Adkins, on April 5, 2024.
+They have one son together.

 Watson's father, Tim Watson, played safety in the NFL during the 1990s for the Packers, Eagles, Chiefs, and Giants.
 He was a sixth round selection of the Packers in the 1993 NFL draft.
 His father now goes by Tazim Wajid Wajed.

 Watson has four siblings, a brother and three sisters.
 Watson's older brother, Tre Watson, played linebacker at Maryland and Illinois and was an All-Big Ten selection.
 He currently plays in the XFL (now the UFL).

-Watson married his college sweetheart, Lakyn Adkins on April 5, 2024.